-The most suitable contract model for allowing land release through survey, as well as clearance, will depend largely on the structure and capacity of the contracting agency and the contract monitoring mechanisms available.
-Common contract models currently used in mine action can be generally split into two groups.
+The most suitable contract model for allowing land to be cancelled or released through survey, as well as clearance, will depend largely on the structure and capacity of the contracting agency, and the contract monitoring mechanisms available.
+Common contract models currently used in mine action can be generally split into two groups:

-- 1) Contracts that define exact geo-referenced areas for clearance: these areas have generally come from some form of previous survey or from direct requests and information from impacted communities or authorities.
-The contractor has no scope, or incentive, to change the areas presented for clearance through the use of survey techniques and is compensated for the exact area cleared or for the capacity provided during the time of the clearance.
-In many cases tasks are poorly researched or defined and clearance activities include the targeting of sizeable hazard free areas. - 2) Contracts that specify a target in square metres cleared: in this model the area to clear may not be linked to a single task or predetermined set of tasks.
-Again with this model, however, the contractor has no incentive to use survey to release land as they are only rewarded for "clearing" square metres.
+- 1) Contracts that define exact geo-referenced areas for clearance: these areas have generally come from some form of previous survey, or from direct requests and information from impacted communities or authorities.
+The contractor has no scope or incentive to change the areas presented for clearance through the use of survey techniques, and is compensated for the exact area cleared, or for the capacity provided, during the time of the clearance.
+In many cases, tasks are poorly researched or defined, and clearance activities include the targeting of sizeable hazard free areas. - 2) Contracts that specify a target in square metres cleared: in this model, the area to be cleared may not be linked to a single task or predetermined set of tasks.
+Again with this model, the contractor is rewarded only for "clearing" square metres and there is no incentive to use survey to release land.

-The challenge is to provide a contract model that encourages the release of land through survey, as well as clearance, and importantly provides incentives for both methods when appropriate.
+The challenge therefore is to provide a contract model that encourages the cancellation and release of land through survey and clearance, and provides incentives for both methods when appropriate.

-Some possible alternative models that encourage the full land release process are discussed below.
+Some possible alternative models that encourage the full land release process are discussed below: